 - That which has no bondage of time and space,

-- That which lies beyond the range of speech and mind, but within the reach of Atman,
+- The one lies beyond the range of speech and mind but within the reach of Atman,

-- That which exists on its own accord and capable of being grasped as such,
+- That which exists on its own accord and is capable of being grasped as such,

-- That which has no organs making it to a form and yet is beyond the witness of Atman,
+- The one that has no organs making it to a form and yet is beyond the witness of Atman,

 - That which has various kinds of Ananda or happiness that which could not be reflected upon,

-- That which is beyond explanation yet permanent, constant and unshakable,
+- The one that is beyond explanation yet permanent, constant, and unshakable,

 - That is Brahman or God.

-- That is Brahman which pertains to Arman.
-That is Brahman which pertains to Paramatman which is capable of being conceived and which is the essence of consciousness.
+- That is Brahman which pertains to Atman.
+The one that is Brahman which pertains to Paramatman which is capable of being conceived and which is the essence of consciousness.

-- That is Brahman which is the supreme ether.
+- The one that is Brahman which is the supreme ether.

-- That is Brahman which is meditated upon in the heart.
+- The one that is Brahman which is meditated upon in the heart.

-- That is Brahman which is neither the meditator, nor the meditation, nor which is meditated upon, but yet is meditated upon.
+- That is Brahman who is neither the meditator, nor the meditation, nor the object of meditation, yet is meditated upon.

 - It is Brahman that is void and anything beyond the void.

-- It is Brahman which is inconceivable, unknowable and what is beyond the truth or what is not beyond, only the sages know.
+- The one that is Brahman which is inconceivable, unknowable, and what is beyond the truth or what is not beyond, only the sages know.